-- Learn the various types of stem cells their identification and isolation. - Learn stem cell cultural techniques and establishment of stem cell lines. - Understand the concept of stem cell niche and its importance. - Study the applications of cord blood stem cells in treating various diseases.
+- Learn the various types of stem cells their identification and isolation (L2). - Learn stem cell cultural techniques and establishment of stem cell lines(L2). - Understand the concept of stem cell niche and its importance(L2). - Understand the concept of embryonic stem cells and their isolation.(L2) - Study the applications of cord blood stem cells in treating various diseases.(L2)